Visual Experience Matters: How Product Findability Affects the Sales

-You may have the best goods available and offer the lowest prices, but your sales are stuck on zero point.
-No one will buy the best product if one simply cannot find it behind tons of more easy accessible options.
-The key to selling an item is the way you suggest to buy it.
-In this article you will learn how to reduce the bounce rate and increase sales using visual sorting.
+You may have the best goods available and offer the lowest prices, but your sales are stuck on zero points.
+No one will buy the best product if one simply cannot find it behind tons of more easily accessible options.
+The key to selling an item is the way you suggest buying it.
+In this article, you will learn how to reduce the bounce rate and increase sales using visual sorting.

 Sorting the goods in categories is a key parameter of an online store.
 Being sorted right, the product will attract the attention of the customer who will end up buying it.
 But placement in the right category isn’t a magic pill for a higher conversion rate.
 Complete conversion is a combination of factors.

 After the structure of the catalog was created it seems that the store is ready to welcome its first customers, but is it so?
 The navigation system which seems obvious and user-friendly from the inside may be tricky for potential users and lead them nowhere close to making a purchase from you.
 To prevent that from happening, you can take care of your customers and make sure your product sorting tools are ready to be of any help.